What To Do After A Car Accident In California

 - Name and Phone Number of All Contacts.

 - Receipts for Any Expenses That were a result of the car accident, including doctor visits, chiropractor visits, rental car expenses, etc.

-12. Talk to an attorney to protect yourself, legally.
+12. Talk to an lawyer to protect yourself, legally.
 Often times, an insurance company will want to take a statement immediately after a car accident.
-We strongly recommend that you speak with an attorney before giving a statement, since they can offer you legal advice.
-Attorneys can help you with a variety of things including:
+We strongly recommend that you speak with an lawyer before giving a statement, since they can offer you legal advice.
+Lawyers can help you with a variety of things including: